 ~ Wendell Berry~

 Quick Cauliflower Masala, or Gobi Masala in India, comes together in about 25 minutes flat.
 This version is vegan, made with coconut milk instead of yogurt, and can be served with naan bread, pita or rice.
 It’s a quick, satisfying meal that feels clean, light, and nourishing.
 Feel free to embellish with spring veggies like spring peas, asparagus, or new potatoes or add chickpeas or chicken for additional protein.

 On the home front: Oh my goodness friends . . . huge changes happening this year!
 I’m excited and scared-to-death at the same time.
 As some of you know, we’ve been catering for last ten years.
 I feel blessed because our business, Feast, has thrived.
 But as you can imagine, it’s challenging work, not only physically, but mentally and emotionally because events can be really stressful.
-At times I can literally feel the cortisol rising in my body.
+At times I can literally feel the cortisol levels rising in my body.

 For the last couple years we have gradually cut back.
 This year even more so.
-It goes against everything I was taught about business- (basically to grow as big as possible and build an empire).
-But this slow down has felt amazing and really increased our quality of life.
+It goes against everything I was taught about business (basically to grow as big as possible and build an empire).
+But this slow-down has felt amazing and really increased our quality of life.
 And as some of you can imagine, it has been easier on our marriage because we work together (picture for a moment working with your spouse or partner, in a high-stress situation.
 Not always pretty).
 So there is that, too.
 What I’m getting at here in a roundabout way is that we made a huge decision to retire from catering after this year and focus on the blog full time and create space for down time and travel.

 It’s my favorite work of all, being here creating recipes and I’m so excited to be able to do this full-time.
 And the best part is that we can do this from anywhere!